YOU ARE NOT FULLY EDUCATED UNTIL YOU ARE PHYSICALLY EDUCATED

 Second grade through fifth grade classes have the opportunity to earn a free day in PE class.
 To earn the free day, as a class, students earn 15 x's.
 An X is earned by everyone in the class wearing the proper shoes, everyone in the class participates, and everyone in the class displays good behavior.

-We will have our morning and afternoon running clubs to prepare our students for the Great Train Race on Sunday, May 7.
-Running club forms will go home on Tuesday, March 21.
+We have 97 students signed up for our afternoon running club and 50 students signed up for our morning running club.
+We have our morning and afternoon running clubs to prepare our students for the Great Train Race on Sunday, May 7.
 Kindergarten and first grade Running Club will be on Tuesday and Thursday mornings from 8:20-8:50 beginning on April 4.
 Second through fifth grade Running Club will be in the afternoons on the same days from 3:45-4:30.
 Joining the Running Club does NOT sign your child up for the Great Train Race.
-To sign up, you must go to http://www.racetimingunlimited.org/R/GTR/Info.aspx?AspxAutoDetectCookieSupport=1* We will need one parent volunteer each day for the morning club and we will need at least four parent volunteers each day for the afternoon club.
-Thank you for your help and support.
+To sign up, you must go to http://www.racetimingunlimited.org/R/GTR/Info.aspx?AspxAutoDetectCookieSupport=1* Please remember to sign up under Ferry Farm because there is a participation award this year.
+A Huge Thank You to all of our parent volunteers for your help and support.

 The state of Virginia will no longer use the Presidential Physical Fitness test for testing students in physical fitness.
 As of 2006, the state of Virginia will use the FITNESSGRAM for student assessment in physical education.
 The following assessments from the FITNESSGRAM will be administered to our students: Curl-ups, Push-ups, Pacer, Trunk lift and back saver sit and reach.
 For more information, click here: Fitness Gram website. or http://www.presidentialyouthfitnessprogram.org/resources/index.shtml